inet-framework/inet/showcases/mobility/spatial/doc/index.rst

-One way to generate spatial movement is to use mobility models that support it out of the box, for example, :ned:`LinearMobility`, :ned:`RandomWaypointMobility`, :ned:`MassMobility`, :ned:`TurtleMobility` or :ned:`BonnMotionMobility`.
-Spatial movement can also be produced using superposition of several mobility models (where at least one of them must support movement in the Z axis).
+One way to generate spatial movement is to use mobility models that support it out of the box, for example, :ned:`LinearMobility`, :ned:`RandomWaypointMobility`, :ned:`MassMobility`, :ned:`TurtleMobility`, or :ned:`BonnMotionMobility`.
+Spatial movement can also be produced using a superposition of several mobility models (where at least one of them must support movement in the Z axis).
 We show an example for both approaches.

 In these example simulations, we'll make use of 3D visualization based on OpenSceneGraph (OSG).
 To try these examples yourself, make sure that your OMNeT++ installation has been compiled with OSG support.
-If it is not, you won't be able to switch to 3D view using the globe icon on the Qtenv toolbar.
+If it is not, you won't be able to switch to the 3D view using the globe icon on the Qtenv toolbar.

 .. figure:: media/QtenvToolbar.png
    :scale: 100%